 (1) Basic framework of activities

 The greatest characteristic of this association is the orientation towards problem-solving and prevention.
 Conventionally, laws have been oriented towards resolving disputes that have already occurred.
-By having its foundation based on the knowledge that is cultivated in such a manner, the Japan Association of Occupational Health Law (JAOHL) combines knowledge from various related fields and seeks to resolve and prevent legal issues concerning occupational health.
+By having its foundation based on the knowledge that is cultivated in such a manner, the Japan Association of Occupational Health Law (JAOHL) combines knowledge from various related fields and seeks to resolve and prevent legal issues concerning work health and safety.
 We welcome everything from latest academic research to practical debates concerning the challenges in the field.
 In our educational activities, we emphasize the practical legal education of occupational health professionals, such as industrial physicians (Figure 1).

 Fig. 1.
 Basic framework of JAOHL activities